vivianmiranda/cocoa3_testing/README.md

 the user should see the host files on the screen.

-When running the container the first time, the user needs to init conda with `conda init bash` followed by `source ~/.bashrc`, as shown below
+When running the container the first time, the user needs to init conda with `conda init bash` followed by `source ~/.bashrc`, as shown below.

     whovian@cocoa:~$ conda init bash
     whovian@cocoa:~$ source ~/.bashrc

+The container already comes with conda Cocoa environment pre-installed:

+    $ whovian@cocoa:~$ conda activate cocoa

 When the user exits the container, how to restart it?
 Type